Best: Chemistry, experience give Isles an edge in tough series

 That matters more at playoff time than in the regular season, particularly in a back-and-forth series such as the current one.

-The lack of turnover also speaks to another truth about the current roster: It’s not young.
-The current roster has 16 players born in 1991 or earlier, 11 of whom are expected to dress Monday night.
+The lack of turnover also speaks to another truth about the current roster: It’s not young, with 16 players born in 1991 or earlier, 11 of whom were expected to dress Monday night.

 So as much as they seem to enjoy one another’s company on and off the ice, the actuarial tables of professional sports will be stacked against them over the next several years.